 Propranolol should be used with caution in patients with impaired hepatic or renal function.
-Inderal is not indicated for the treatment of hypertensive emergencies.
+Propranolol hydrochloride extended-release capsules are not indicated for the treatment of hypertensive emergencies.

 Beta-adrenergic receptor blockade can cause reduction of intraocular pressure.
-Patients should be told that Inderal may interfere with the glaucoma screening test.
+Patients should be told that propranolol hydrochloride extended-release capsules may interfere with the glaucoma screening test.
 Withdrawal may lead to a return of increased intraocular pressure.

-While taking beta blockers, patients with a history of severe anaphylactic reaction to a variety of allergens may be more reactive to repeated challenge, either accidental, diagnostic, or therapeutic.
+While taking beta-blockers, patients with a history of severe anaphylactic reaction to a variety of allergens may be more reactive to repeated challenge, either accidental, diagnostic, or therapeutic.
 Such patients may be unresponsive to the usual doses of epinephrine used to treat allergic reaction.